ferSoto/aoc2020/README.md

 In order to do that, I'm using Kotlin for scripting (.kts files).

-To run the scripts use:
+To run the scripts use

 ```bash
 $ kotlinc -script path/to/script.kts < path/to/input.txt